Subscribe to our newsletter to keep up to date on all of our latest events, projects and news.

-We are proud to be a part of The University of Manchester.
+The John Rylands Research Institute and Library is the most remarkable university special collections library in the world, who are proud to be a part of The University of Manchester.
 Over 250,000 people visit and engage with the Library each year.

-The library became part of The University of Manchester in 1972 and currently holds the Special Collections of The University of Manchester Library.
+The Rylands became part of The University of Manchester in 1972 and currently holds the Special Collections of The University of Manchester Library.
 Mrs Rylands’ memorial to her husband is now part of the third largest academic library in the United Kingdom, and the Deansgate building houses over 250,000 printed volumes, and well over a million manuscripts and archival items.